-Predator the Thief is an information stealer type malware — a virus used by attackers to collect information from infected machines.
-Predator trojan can steal passwords, information from crypto wallets, access the camera to collect visuals of a machine owner and more.
+Predator the Thief is an information stealer type malware, which attackers use to collect information from infected machines.
+Predator trojan can steal passwords, information from crypto wallets, access the camera to collect visuals of a machine owner, and more.

-Like a lot of other malware from this class, Predator the Thief is a somewhat basic program that hasn’t changed much since it’s the first version that was developed by a user named Alexuiop1337 around July of 2018.
+Like other malware from this class, Predator the Thief is a somewhat basic program that hasn’t changed much since it’s the first version developed by a user named Alexuiop1337 around July of 2018.
 Bearing this in mind, this malware does not pose a significant threat to most corporations with adequate cybersecurity measures but can devastate careless private users.

 General description of Predator the Thief

-Researchers believe that Predator the Thief was developed by Russian speaking malware actors as it mostly appears for sale on Russian forums where the malware could be obtained for a ridiculously low price of around $30.
+Researchers believe that Predator the Thief was developed by Russian-speaking malware actors as it mostly appears for sale on Russian forums where the malware could be obtained for a meager price of around $30.
 At the moment of publication, the price has risen to $150.
-With every purchase clients obtain a builder and everything they need to host attacks.
+With every purchase, clients obtain a builder and everything they need to host attacks.
 Malware authors themselves are known to distribute the builder but haven’t been witnessed generating any direct attacks.

-The malware was first promoted by an individual with an alias “Alexuiop1337” who is still actively spreading information about the virus.
-However, at one point he has taken up another name — “Kongress_nlt”.
-There is also a known telegram user “sett9” who is affiliated with the operation and could be the “Kongress_nlt” himself.
+An individual first promoted the malware with an alias “Alexuiop1337” who is still actively spreading information about the virus.
+However, at one point, he has taken up another name — “Kongress_nlt.”
+There is also a known telegram user, “sett9” who is affiliated with the operation and could be the “Kongress_nlt” himself.
 It is known that “sett9” is active on Telegram.
-Furthermore, one can follow the latest news concerning Predator on a dedicated telegram channel “@PredatorSoftwareChannel”, which lists all updates to the malware.
+Furthermore, one can follow the latest news concerning Predator on a dedicated Telegram channel, “@PredatorSoftwareChannel,” which lists all updates to the malware.

-And the authors do in fact frequently update the malware and introduce new functions as well as undetectable samples to avoid discovery.
+And the authors do, in fact, frequently update the malware and introduce new functions and undetectable samples to avoid discovery.
 In addition, they are willing to set up backend administration cabinets for clients for an extra fee.
-Notably one of the updates has reworked the code from the ground up to make Predator what they call “fileless”.
-This means that when running, the malware doesn’t leave any files on an infected machine, making it that much more difficult to detect it.
-This allows the stealer to operate stealthily under the hood of a clueless victim and inflict more damage over time as more and more potentially sensitive data is getting stolen.
+Notably, one of the updates has reworked the code from the ground up to make Predator what they call “fileless.”
+This means that when running, the malware doesn’t leave any files on an infected machine, making it that much more difficult to detect.
+This allows the stealer to operate stealthily under the hood of a clueless victim and inflict more damage over time as more potentially sensitive data is stolen.

 - And others…

 As well as pull data from Filezilla and WInFTP.
-Another trick that predator has up its sleeve is an anti-VM check that instantly terminates the execution if the malware detects that it is being launched on a Virtual Machine.
+Another trick that Predator has up its sleeve is an anti-VM check that instantly terminates the execution of the malware detects that it is being launched on a Virtual Machine.
 This feature is there to complicate the analysis as much as possible and slow down research.

-However, despite these functions and although Predator can steal data from a good number of sources, it is still considered a relatively primitive malware compared to some of the other stealers out there.
+However, despite these functions, and although Predator can steal data from many sources, it is still considered a relatively primitive malware compared to some other stealers.
 Not surprisingly for its well affordable price.
-However, while the punch that it packs may not be enough to shatter the defense of most modern large scale corporations, small businesses and individuals can still suffer serious damage from Predator attacks.
+However, while the punch that it packs may not be enough to shatter the defense of most modern large-scale corporations, small businesses and individuals can still suffer serious damage from Predator attacks.

 Predator the Thief malware analysis